 Also, Chocolate Chip Cookies with Nutella, Brown Butter, and Sea Salt

-1) Cookies aren't very photogenic.
+I learned several things with this recipe.1) Cookies aren't very photogenic.
 At least with my limited skills.

 2) I don't love cookies that much.
 I don't know; I'm just not a big cookie person.